fpvt-projects/covid-track-api/README.md

 - [ ] Users are able to upload profile pictures
 - [ ] API will generate QR codes specific for each users showing their results and profile
 - [ ] Will add Admin and Medical Roles
+- [ ] Integrate React Front-end with the API